navyaacharya05/DLitheSportsFront_Backend/README.md

 # Implementation

-1)1)Created new Database for this project in Xampp->phpMyadmin
+1) Created new Database for this project in Xampp->phpMyadmin

-2)Created new folder in the Desktop
+2) Created new folder in the Desktop

-3)Created SpringBoot project by adding Jpa repository,which helps to add additional dependencies to a project,and genearated as jar file.
+3) Created SpringBoot project by adding Jpa repository,which helps to add additional dependencies to a project,and genearated as jar file.

-4)Imported springboot project ,created-Entity,Repository,Service and Controller files in Eclipse.Added dependencies of mysql connector in pom.xml and also added the database name in application.properties file.
+4) Imported springboot project ,created-Entity,Repository,Service and Controller files in Eclipse.Added dependencies of mysql connector in pom.xml and also added the database name in application.properties file.

-5)In the frontend created a new project using command:
+5) In the frontend created a new project using command:

     Goto Terminal->New Teminal